Savvythelegend/PGDocs/docs/connection_pooling.md

     targetPort: pgbouncer
 ```

-!!!
-Warning
+:::warning
 Specifying a `ServicePort` with the name `pgbouncer` or the port `5432`  will prevent the default `ServicePort` from being added.
     This because `ServicePort` entries with the same `name` or `port` are not allowed on Kubernetes and result in errors.

 ## High availability (HA)